Tarishasharmaa10/Amazon-s_Global_Store_with_Power_BI/README.md

-Amazons Global Store with PowerBI
+# Amazons Global Store with PowerBI

-I recently created a Simple Power BI dashboard for Amazon's Global Store using dataset from Kaggle 📊🌍
+This project analyses bank total orders from all over the world, Sales, Profits, Sales by Category etc.

-Here's what the Dashboard covers:-
+Here's what the Report covers:-

 - Comprehensive metrics such as total orders, customers, sales, profit, discounts, and product analytics.